tweag/nickel/doc/manual/merging.md

 ### Specification

-Technically, if we write the left operand as:
+Formally, if we write the left operand as:

 ```text
 left = {